Verner Weckman

-Johan Verner Weckman (26 July 1882 – 22 February 1968) was a wrestler, who is the first Finnish Olympic gold medalist.
+Johan Verner Weckman (26 July 1882 – 22 February 1968) was a wrestler who was the first Finnish Olympic gold medalist.

 Wrestling

 He was inspired to take up wrestling at the age of 15.
 He joined the club Helsingfors Gymnastikklubben in 1902, then moved to Helsingin Atleettiklubi in 1903.
 He won the Finnish national Greco-Roman heavyweight championship in 1904.
 Then he moved to Germany, where he joined the club Germania Karlsruhe.

 He won the unofficial Greco-Roman heavyweight world title in Duisburg in 1905.

 Weckman was the initiating force behind Finland sending a team to the 1906 Intercalated Games.
-He was being pressured by the German Imperial committee for Olympic Games to change citizenship and to join the German team, but Weckman insisted on representing Finland.
-He found a private financial supporter, and four Finnish competitors travelled to Athens.
+He was pressured by the German Imperial Committee for Olympic Games to change citizenship and join the German team, but Weckman insisted on representing Finland.
+He found a private financial supporter and four Finnish competitors travelled to Athens.
 He won gold in his class:

 The all-around event was exclusively for class-winners, and no physical medals were awarded for the three participants.

 He was nominated into the 1908 Finnish Olympic team without trials.

 According to rumours, Weckman bribed Saarela to throw the final.
 Modern sportswriters Arto Teronen and Jouko Vuolle consider there to be plenty of circumstantial evidence in favour.

 He retired from wrestling after the 1908 games.

 Weckman is the first Finn to win an Olympic gold, both including and excluding the Intercalated Games, and the first Finnish wrestler to win a world championship, although unofficially.
 Weckman also joked that he was the first Russian Olympic winner, when he met with Soviets during negotiations for the Finnish war reparations to the Soviet Union.

 He donated his gold medals to the Sports Museum of Finland.

 Business career

-He completed his matriculation exam at the Helsinki Swedish Real Lyceum in 1902 and then studied at the Helsinki Polytechnical Institute.
+He completed his matriculation exam at the Helsinki Swedish Real Lyceum in 1902.
+Then he studied at the Helsinki Polytechnical Institute.
 He moved abroad in 1904 to avoid conscription.
 He studied briefly in ETH Zurich and then moved to Karlsruhe Institute of Technology.

 Weckman graduated as a Master of Science in mechanical engineering in 1907 and electrical engineering in 1908.
-He briefly served in Westinghouse Electric Corporation in France in 1909, and then worked as a technical director in asbestos mining in the Ural Mountains until 1921.
+He briefly served in Westinghouse Electric Corporation in France in 1909 and then worked as a technical director in asbestos mining in the Ural Mountains until 1921.
 Then he returned to Finland, where he worked at the Kaapelitehdas, first as a technical director in 1921–1937, then its chief executive officer in 1937–1955.
-He remained in the company board after retirement.
+He remained on the company board after retirement.

 He was a deputy board member of The Finnish Employers' Confederation in 1942–1947 and board member in metal industry and engineering associations.